 - A national register of licences will be maintained by the Environment Agency

 There are two types of licence specified in the Act.

-- Collectors Licence - when you operate as a mobile collector and have site or store.
-This licence allows you to operate as a collector in Gloucester only.
-It does not allow you to to collect any other local authority area.
-If you intend to collect in other areas then you will need a licence from the respective local authority for that area.
+You will need a collector’s licence if you are a mobile scrap metal collector that does not have a permanent site and, for example, goes door to door.
+The collector’s licence will allow you to collect scrap in Gloucester only.
+It does not allow you to collect scrap in any other local authority area.
+If you intend to collect in other areas, you will need a licence from the respective local authority for that area.

 It is not allowable to hold both a Site Licence and a Collectors Licence issued by the same authority.
 You must decide which licence is most appropriate to your business.

 The licence application includes a requirement for the applicant and, where appropriate, company directors and site managers to submit a Basic Disclosure Certificate in order to demonstrate that they are a suitable persons to hold a licence.
-You may apply to Disclosure Scotland for a certificate using the following link: www.disclosurescotland.co.uk/apply/individuals.
+You may apply to Disclosure and Barring Service for a certificate.